itsmattkc/kcchat-server/README.md

 mysql kcchat < initial.sql
 ```

 2. Rename or copy `doc/config.json.sample` to `config.json` and place in the same directory as the executable.
+Open `config.json` in your preferred editor and start configuring it:

-### Configuration
+### Configuration (config.json)

-All of the following options are set in the `config.json` file you just placed next to the executable.
-Edit it with your preferred text editor and set the following options:

 1. Enter the MySQL/MariaDB details necessary for accessing your database into `db_host`, `db_port`, `db_user`, `db_pass`, and `db_name`.